bessa2121/pamI-davi-tavares/README.md

 # Creating an Expo Project

 Hi!
-I'm Leonardo Buso de Souza and I'm going to teach you how to create an app Welcome to my Git Hub 👋
+I'm Davi Tavares Nascimento Bessa and I'm going to teach you how to create an app Welcome to my Git Hub 👋

 # System requirements